Why we use homework to recruit engineers

 In our collective experience, reversing a linked-list on a whiteboard is not indicative of the work done on a daily basis by a software engineer.
 Our homework problems are extracted from real challenges engineers face and are designed to evaluate skills that are needed to get the job done, day-in, day-out.
 As a remote-first company, the ability to work independently and reach out for help when needed is paramount.
-We operate our public Slack channel as a way to provide that help in a way that is similar to how one of our engineers would ask their teammates for help on a problem.
+We operate our chat application as a way to provide that help in a way that is similar to how one of our engineers would ask their teammates for help on a problem.
 This also gives folks an opportunity to use any reference materials they may have, which allows candidates to do their best work in a much lower-pressure situation than a whiteboard evaluation.

 All submitted homework is graded blind, with individual submissions assigned a random number as a reference for grading.
 We also have a requirement that candidates remove any identifying information from their submission to prevent accidental unblinding.
 This lets us grade without any preconceived notions of abilities, and ensures the first evaluation of a candidate is based solely on the solution delivered.
 This means that everyone starts on the same footing in the process, regardless of whether a given candidate has a Computer Science degree, is a boot camp graduate, or is wholly self-taught.